 The roots of BP’s meddling in the Middle East go back to 1909.
 In that year, through an agreement with the Shah of Iran, the Anglo-Persian Oil Company (APOC) began to exploit the oil resources of Persia, obtaining petroleum that fed the British war machine during World War 1.
 In 1936 Persia was renamed Iran, and APOC became the Anglo-Iranian Oil Company (AIOC).
 In 1951 the Iranian parliament passed a bill that nationalized the oil industry, effectively barring British exploitation of Iranian petroleum and causing the Shah – and AIOC – to flee the country.
 The British then colluded with the U.S. and the C.I.A. to organize the infamous coup that overthrew Iran’s Prime Minister Mohammed Mossadeq and his democratically elected government.
 On August 19th, 1953, Mossadeq was driven from power, the pro-Western Shah was restored, and in 1954 AIOC became known as The British Petroleum Company (BP) – which of course immediately resumed pumping oil out of Iran.

-Credited with such a laundry list of misdeeds, it is not surprising that others have taken notice of BP’s destructive schemes, and have called for resistance to big oil’s sponsorship of the arts.
+Credited with such a laundry list of misdeeds, it is not surprising that BP is attempting to divert attention from their oily ways by becoming a sponsor of the arts.
 The National Portrait Gallery of London, England, was established in 1856, and it’s the repository for some of that nation’s greatest historic portraits.
 The gallery holds an annual portrait competition that has launched the careers of several portrait artists.
 Since 2004 the celebrated competition has been sponsored by none other than BP, and the competition is now known as the “BP Portrait Award.”